kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 #### Answer: D. Causes swelling of the cell - *FALSE* = E. Results in orderly vesicle formation - TRUE
 - Answers A–D are characteristics of necrosis.
-- Apoptosis is a physiological process of programmed cell death
+- Apoptosis is a physiological process of *programmed cell death*
 	- irreversible once initiated
 	- energy-driven
-- Cells shrink and are packed into vesicles
+- Cells shrink and are *packed into vesicles*

 ### Q124
-Tumours that commonly metastasise to bone do NOT include:
+Tumours that *commonly metastasise to bone* do NOT include:

-	A. Breast - B
+	A. Breast
-	B. Lung - L
+	B. Lung
-	C. Prostate - P
+	C. Prostate
 	D. Adrenal
-	E. Thyroid - T
+	E. Thyroid
 #### Answer: D. Adrenal - TRUE (BLT-KP)
-- Tumours that commonly metastasise to bone (BLT-KP) -breast, bronchus (lung), thyroid, kidney and prostate
+- Tumours that commonly metastasise to bone (BLT-KP)
+	- breast, lung, thyroid, kidney and prostate

 ### Q125 - LEARN (2s)
 Meckel’s diverticulum:

-	A. Is more common in females - F
+	A. Is more common in females
 	B. Is usually 2-cm long
 	C. Can contain hepatic mucosa
 	D. Contains only the mucosa and submucosa of the intestinal wall